gasperpodobnik/HanSeg2023Algorithm/README.md

 - [process.py](process.py): This is the main file that is executed by the container and the best location to implement inference of your algorithm.
 It includes the `predict()` method that provides the the CT image (`image_ct`) and MR image (`image_mrt1`), both are given in `SimpleITK.Image` format. \
 This method should return segmentation (`output_seg`) in form of `SimpleITK.Image` that should have the same *origin*, *spacing*, *size* and *direction* as the `image_ct` (this is because all ground truth segmentations were prepared in the CT image domain).
 Saving of `output_seg` is already handled by the the `Hanseg2023Algorithm` class, so you do not have to worry about that.
 This script also includes `LABEL_dict` dictionary that can be used to adjust output segmentation labels (if your algorithm does not already return expected labels).\
+**Note 1**: `image_ct` and `image_mrt1` are not preprocessed to same spacing/size/origin, nor are they registered, so this is something that you might want to do before feeding them top your model (of course this depends what method are you using).
+To avoid unwanted registration errord, you should note that most MR images have smaller field of view than CT image, however, we require a segmentation of the same size as CT image (similarly to the clinical practice).\
-**Note**: `output_seg` should only include integer labels between 0-30 (no floating point values) and should be casted to `sitk.sitkUInt8` before returning it.
+**Note 2**: `output_seg` should only include integer labels between 0-30 (no floating point values) and should be casted to `sitk.sitkUInt8` before returning it.

 ## 3. Embedding your algorithm into an algorithm docker container <a name="todocker"></a>

 We advise you to load and instanciate your model in the `__init__()` method of the `Hanseg2023Algorithm` class.
 This way, the model will be loaded only once when the container is started and not for each image.
 You can then use the `predict()` method to then process each image independently.
-You can, of course, also add additional methods to the `Hanseg2023Algorithm` class, include additional scripts and import all the required python packages.
+You can, of course, also add additional functions/methods to the `Hanseg2023Algorithm` class (such as a function to register CT and MR image), include additional scripts and import all the required python packages.
 When adding additional scripts, make sure to add them to the `COPY` command in the [Dockerfile](Dockerfile) so that they are included in the container.
 All the required python packages should be listed in the [requirements.txt](requirements.txt) file so that they are installed the container is built on the grand-challenges server.

 Most likely you will need a different base image to build your container (e.g., Tensorflow instead of Pytorch, or a different version).
 This can be achieved by changing the `FROM` command in the [Dockerfile](Dockerfile), e.g. `FROM nvcr.io/nvidia/pytorch:22.12-py3` for Pytorch.\